berryq460/covid-tracker-phase-1/README.md

 ## Project Designed by: Quiana Berry x Katherine Fernandez

  :robot: Future Project
->- Use mapping tool
+>- Embedded mapping tool- hover over location for live cases
->- Side by side comparisons
+>- Side by side comparisons of different places cases and the weather there
->- Search bar and comparison of countries rates at a time
+>- Search bar with autocomplete of places

 **API Resources**